docsforadobe/premiere-plugin-guide/docs/importers/getting-started.rst

 Starting in CC, importers can support closed captioning that is embedded in the source media.
 The built-in QuickTime importer provides this capability.
 Note that Premiere Pro can also import and export captions in a sidecar file (e.g. .mcc, .scc, or .xml) alongside any media file, regardless of the media file format.
 This does not require any specific work on the importer side.

-To support embedded closed captioning, set imImportInfoRec.canSupportClosed­ Captions to true.
-The importer should handle the following selectors: *imInitiateAsyncClosed­ CaptionScan*, *imGetNextClosedCaption*, and *imCompleteAsyncClosedCaptionScan*.
+To support embedded closed captioning, set ``imImportInfoRec.canSupportClosedCaptions`` to true.
+The importer should handle the following selectors: ``imInitiateAsyncClosedCaptionScan``, ``imGetNextClosedCaption``, and *imCompleteAsyncClosedCaptionScan*.

 *imInitiateAsyncClosedCaptionScan* will be called for every file that is imported through an importer that sets canSupportClosedCaptions to true.
 The plug-in should at this point determine whether or not there is closed captioning data for this file.
 If not, then the plug-in should simply return imNoCaptions, and everything is done.
 If the plug-in didn't report an error for that call, then *imGetNextClosedCaption* will be called until the plug-in returns imNoCaptions.
 After which, *imCompleteAsyncClosedCaptionScan* will be called informing the importer that the host is done requesting captions.

-Both *imGetNextClosedCaption* and *imCompleteAsyncClosedCaptionScan* may be called from a different thread from which *imInitiateAsyncClosedCaptionScan* was originally called.
-To help facilitate this, outAsyncCaptionScanPrivateData during *imInitiateAsyncClosedCaption­ Scan* can be allocated by the importer to be used for the upcoming calls, which can be deallocated
+Both *imGetNextClosedCaption* and *imCompleteAsyncClosedCaptionScan* may be called from a different thread from which ``imInitiateAsyncClosedCaptionScan`` was originally called.
+To help facilitate this, ``outAsyncCaptionScanPrivateData`` during ``imInitiateAsyncClosedCaptionScan`` can be allocated by the importer to be used for the upcoming calls, which can be deallocated

 in *imCompleteAsyncClosedCaptionScan*.